 Clear up things through 1) Using familiar tools to understand Kosovo 2) Be commited, in your efforts, to harmony between your personal Serbs and personal Albanians 3) Utilize to Internet links on the Balkan battle

-4) And refer to an Identitarian platform from 2020 and 2021
+4) And refer to an Identitarian paths traveled from 2023 and 2022

 1) SOME OF THE "KOSOVO WAR FOR DUMMIES" FOR THE CONFUSED TO UNDERSTAND